sun-umn/NCVX_Documentation/docs/_sources/settings/standard_parameters.rst.txt

 Scale H0 during BFGS/L-BFGS updates.
-For full-memory BFGS, scaling is only applied on the first iteration only, and is generally only recommended when H0 is the identity (which is PyGRANSO's default).
+For full-memory BFGS, scaling is only applied on the first iteration only, and is generally only recommended when H0 is the identity (which is NCVX's default).
 For limited-memory BFGS, H0 is scaled on every update.
 For more details, see opts.limited_mem_fixed_scaling.